 So, you’ve got your glamorous base in the thick of the action, now where to go?
 With the top down on your classic Mustang, ride the Pacific Coast Highway north to Little Dume Beach, a local haunt not yet on the ‘trail’.
 Chill out in true LA style and catch some waves before jumping in that Mustang and heading back to the heart of the city for some tacos at FRIDA, a little place highly recommended by the locals.
 Whilst you’re in LA, you also can’t miss the opportunity to explore Franklin Canyon.
 In the true manner of LA contrasts, you’ll see yourself jumping from the glitz of downtown LA to the ultimate seclusion of this natural beauty in no time as you drive the 5 minutes out of Beverley Hills to the canyon.
 Here you can set off with one of our guides as you hike the trails or go solo and relax by the mammoth lake; a great way to escape the buzzing atmosphere of the city.

 From LA you’ll head north up the coast of California to Santa Barbara.
 Check into San Ysidro Ranch in the wine country and settle into this resort that lies nestled in the Montecito foothills.
-A popular wedding venue amongst tourists and A-listers alike – Chris Martin and Gwyneth Paltrow chose this beautiful resort to host their nuptials – you’re sure to enjoy a taste of the celebrity lifestyle here.
+A popular wedding venue amongst tourists and A-listers alike, you’re sure to enjoy a taste of the celebrity lifestyle here.

-Only 1 hour from LA, Santa Barbara is a perfect mix of chilled out culture and scenery with some great little restaurants, bars and cultural sights.
+Only one hour from LA, Santa Barbara is a perfect mix of chilled out culture and scenery with some great little restaurants, bars and cultural sights.
 The city itself is small and has a great feel and the area is blessed with some beautiful beaches, including our favorite – East Beach.
 When you’re feeling hungry, be sure to visit Toma restaurant and bar.
 It’s a family run place serving delicious Italian food and as it’s a hit with the locals, you know it’s going to be good.
-Nearby you’ve also got the Ojai valley which is definitely worth a visit.
-Exuding a charming and ‘healthy’ vibe, take a drive up there if you fancy anything from a relaxing spa to leisurely hike.
+Nearby you’ve also got the Ojai Valley which, with its world-class wineries, is definitely worth a visit.
+Exuding a charming and ‘healthy’ vibe, take a drive up there if you fancy anything from a relaxing spa to leisurely hike or chilled sauvignon.